 Robertson Collaborate was appointed by Tayforth Properties as outsourced “marketing director” for this development project at the start of 2017.
 Dundee’s oldest transit shed, known as Shed 25, was being transformed into a new standard of workplace for the ambitious city of Dundee by the Tayforth owners Chris van der Kuyl and Paddy Burns.

 As this was a start-up, there was a clean slate in terms of marketing and there were many exciting elements of the building’s offering that needed to be communicated.
 A choice of offices of different sizes is at the heart of the building, including space for co-workers, which is an increasingly in-demand need.
 Running through the office area is a space known as the Hub, perfect for art or other exhibitions.
 This provides a new venue space for Dundee and is open to the general public to visit.
-At the end of the building is a large area for a restaurant.
-This has the potential to be the first city centre eating space with a dedicated outside seating area right beside the water.
-A suitable operator is currently being sourced.
+At the end of the building is a large area for a restaurant or event space.

 With all of this in mind, marketing had to be carefully thought through.
 So, the first step for Robertson Collaborate was to create a 12-month marketing plan, run a procurement process to appoint partners for branding, web development and PR, appoint those partners and start work on the brand development.
 The “Water’s Edge” brand – “The workplace reworked” – was unveiled at a topping out ceremony attended by many of the city’s business leaders and influencers.